-In his book Losing my Virginity, Sir Richard describes the conversation with Mortimer as they discussed the case ahead: “He (Mortimer) told me that we needed a linguistic adviser, a professor of English who could define the exact meaning of ‘bollocks’ for us.
+In his book Losing my Virginity, Sir Richard describes the conversation with barrister, John Mortimer, who defended Virgin Records at the trial, as they discussed the case ahead: “He (Mortimer) told me that we needed a linguistic adviser, a professor of English who could define the exact meaning of ‘bollocks’ for us.
 Since the case had been brought in Nottingham I called up Nottingham University.
 ‘Please can I speak to your professor of linguistics?’, I asked.
 ‘That would be Professor James Kinsley,’ said the lady on reception.”

 Professor Kinsley was reported as telling the court that the word had been used in records dating back to the year 1,000 AD with the word meaning ‘small ball’ in Anglo Saxon times.
 He said it appeared in medieval bibles and veterinary books and had been used in the bible to describe small things of an appropriate shape.

 Professor Kinsley is also said to have made reference to the Dictionary of Slang and Unconventional English by the noted lexicographer of the English language, Eric Partridge in putting forward a further explanation that the word was used colloquially through the centuries including as a nickname for clergymen, as in the notion that clergymen sometimes talked a lot of ‘nonsense’ in their sermons.